chekos/chekos/README.md

 - 🧑🏼‍🎨🧑🏼‍🏫 a facilitator @ the [Data Visualization Society](https://datavisualizationsociety.com/)
 - 🌮📊 the creator of [@tacosdedatos](https://twitter.com/tacosdedatos/) - [tacosdedatos.com](https://tacosdedatos.com/) where I hope to build a place to learn data analysis and data visualization best practices, techniques, and knowledge in Spanish.
-- 🧑🏼‍🔬🎨 and a data engineer at [TalkingPoints](https://talkingpts.org/) - "a non-profit organization solely focused on family engagement for families of under-resourced, multilingual communities."
+- 🧑🏼‍🔬🎨 and a data engineer at [TalkingPoints](https://talkingpts.org/) - a non-profit organization solely focused on family engagement for families of under-resourced, multilingual communities.

 | 🐦 [@ChekosWH](https://www.twitter.com/chekoswh/) | 🌐 [soyserg.io](https://soyserg.io/) | 📧 sergio@cimarron.io | 💓 [GitHub Sponsors](https://github.com/sponsors/chekos) |
 |---|---|---|---|